 Comparison of ciphers

-Java supports a number of encryption algorithms out of the box.
+Java supports a number of standard symmetric and asymmetric encryption algorithms out of the box.

-Which encryption algorithm to use can depend on a number of criteria:
+Which encryption algorithm to use in practice, and how to configure it, will depend on a number of criteria:

 - how secure the algorithm is currently judged to be in the

 - the performance characteristics of the algorithm (e.g. the

 "raw speed" of the algorithm, and whether it supports parallel encryption);